Late Rent and Fees: The Essentials

 Property Management

-As a property owner, property manager, or employee in the residential property rental industry, you want to have renters that consistently pay their rent on time.
-It is a dream to have amazing tenants who are responsible for paying their rent on time and don't cause you any trouble with the rental collection.
+As a property owner, property manager, or employee in the residential property rental industry, you want renters to pay their rent on time consistently.
+It is a dream to have amazing tenants responsible for paying their rent on time and don't cause you any trouble with the rental collection.
 However, since each renter has a unique life and circumstances, it is typical to have tenants who pay rent late or only pay a portion of the whole amount due.
 According to Multifamily Dive, 15 percent of renters, or 8.4 million Americans, are behind on rent payments.

 You may need to charge late fees to your tenants.
-Charging renters a late fee could be an effective motivator for paying rent on time.
-This article will provide you with an essential introduction regarding late rent and assessing late fees to help you manage your residential property rental business in a way that works for you.
+Charging renters a late fee could effectively motivate them to pay rent on time.
+This article will provide an essential introduction regarding late rent and assessing late fees to help you manage your residential property rental business in a way that works for you.

 What Is a Rent Late Fee?

-In the most basic terms, a rent late fee is what property owners or property managers charge tenants who pay their rent late or only make partial rent payments.
+In the most basic terms, a rent late fee is what property owners or managers charge tenants who pay late or only make partial rent payments.
 Rent late fees may be used to compensate the property owner for the inconvenience brought on by tenants who pay their rent past the due date.
-This includes financial inconvenience because of the delayed payment or the additional time and effort required for collecting rent.
+This includes financial inconvenience due to the delayed payment or the additional time and effort required to collect rent.
 Importantly, late rent fees can deter tenants from paying their rent late.

 Is It Legal To Impose Late Fees on Tenants?